-How do memory preservation practices and mourning rituals act as forms of care in post-colonial and post-conflict societies?
+How do memory preservation practices and mourning rituals function as forms of care in post-colonial and post-conflict societies?

 In what ways do traditional mourning practices preserve cultural identity and promote collective resilience?